 - Sleep with mosquito nets

-- Plasmodium vaccines are currently in development
+- Anti-Plasmodium vaccines are currently in development.

+Toxoplasma gondii is a single-celled protozoan that is present in undercooked pork and cat feces.
 Cats are the definitive hosts and acquire the parasite via consumption of infected animals.

 Toxoplasma Life Cycle

-- Cysts open in the human duodenum, enter the bloodstream, and release sporozoites
+- Cysts open in the human duodenum, enter the bloodstream, and release sporozoites.

-- Sporozoites will infect human macrophages
+- Sporozoites will infect human macrophages.

-Pregnant women, especially in the first trimester are advised to stay away from cats because of risk of congenital toxoplasmosis for their child
+Pregnant women, especially in the first trimester are advised to stay away from cats because of risk of congenital toxoplasmosis for their child.

-- Manifestations of this disease can occur after childbirth
+- Manifestations of this disease can occur after childbirth.

 Pharmacological treatment includes pyrimethamine and sulfadiazine.

-Parasites are found in Central America, South America, Africa, Middle East, and India.
+There are 1.3 million new cases a year with 20 to 30 thousand deaths annually.
+These parasites are found in Central America, South America, Africa, the Middle East, and India.

-Leshmaniasis life cycle
+Leishmania life cycle

-- Sandfly acquires amastigote from zoonotic host
+- The sandfly acquires amastigote forms of the parasite from zoonotic hosts.

 - When the sandfly bites a human, the promastigotes exit via the salivary gland into the skin.

-Leishmaniasis can be diagnosed several ways:
+Leishmaniasis can be diagnosed in several ways:

 - PCR of a blood sample can identify Leishmania DNA

-mexicana and L. tropicana cause cutaneous leishmaniasis.
+L.mexicana and L. tropicana cause cutaneous leishmaniasis.
 When the sandfly bites a human, the parasite infects local macrophages.
 This will lead to macrophage lysis at the site of the bite causing a dermal lesion and ulceration.

 Amphotericin B and sodium stibogluconate are effective treatments against leishmaniasis.